ThugsFinance/cloiinkcoin.com/src/content/developers/docs/smart-contracts/index.md

 ## Permissionless {#permissionless}

 Anyone can write a smart contract and deploy it to the network.
-You just need to learn how to code in a [smart contract language](/developers/docs/smart-contracts/languages/), and have enough ETH to deploy your contract.
-Deploying a smart contract is technically a transaction, so you need to pay your [Gas](/developers/docs/gas/) in the same way that you need to pay gas for a simple ETH transfer.
+You just need to learn how to code in a [smart contract language](/developers/docs/smart-contracts/languages/), and have enough CLK to deploy your contract.
+Deploying a smart contract is technically a transaction, so you need to pay your [Gas](/developers/docs/gas/) in the same way that you need to pay gas for a simple CLK transfer.
 Gas costs for contract deployment are far higher, however.

-Ethereum has developer-friendly languages for writing smart contracts:
+Cloiinkcoin has developer-friendly languages for writing smart contracts:

 - Solidity
 - Vyper

 [More on languages](/developers/docs/smart-contracts/languages/)

-However, they must be compiled before they can be deployed so that Ethereum's virtual machine can interpret and store the contract.
+However, they must be compiled before they can be deployed so that Cloiinkcoin's virtual machine can interpret and store the contract.
 [More on compilation](/developers/docs/smart-contracts/compiling/)

 ## Composability {#composability}

-Smart contracts are public on Ethereum and can be thought of as open APIs.
+Smart contracts are public on Cloiinkcoin and can be thought of as open APIs.
 That means you can call other smart contracts in your own smart contract to greatly extend what's possible.
 Contracts can even deploy other contracts.

 Learn more about [smart contract composability](/developers/docs/smart-contracts/composability/).